dotnet/blazor-samples/8.0/BlazorWebAssemblyStandaloneWithIdentity/README.md

 1. Navigate to the `BlazorWasmAuth` app at the `FrontendUrl`.

-1. Register a new user using the **Register** link in the upper-right corner of the app's UI or use the preregistered test user, `leela@contoso.com`, with the password `Passw0rd!`.
-Leela has `Administrator` and `Manager` roles and can access the private manager page but not the private editor page of the app.
+1. Register a new user using the **Register** link in the upper-right corner of the app's UI or use one of the preregistered test users:

+   * `leela@contoso.com` (Password: `Passw0rd!`).
+Leela has `Administrator`, `Manager`, and `User` roles and can access the private manager page but not the private editor page of the app.
+She can process data with both forms on the data processing page.
+   * `harry@contoso.com` (Password: `Passw0rd!`).
+Harry only has the `User` role and can't access the manager and editor pages.
+He can only process data with the first form on the data processing page.

 1. Log in with the user.

 1. Navigate to the private page (`Components/Pages/PrivatePage.razor` at `/private-page`) that only authenticated users can reach.
 A link to the page appears in the navigation sidebar after the user is authenticated.
 Navigate to the private manager and editor pages to explore how the user's roles influence the pages that they can visit.
+Navigate to the data processing page (`Components/Pages/DataProcessing.razor` at `/data-processing`) to experience authenticated and authorized data processing web API calls.

 1. Log out of the app.